-The Medical/Surgical Program Administrator will pay Basic Medical benefits to the extent Covered Medical Expenses in a Calendar Year exceed the Combined Annual Deductible and Combined Annual Coinsurance Maximum, up to the Usual and Customary Rate or the Scheduled Pharmaceutical Amount.
+The Medical/Surgical Program Administrator will pay Basic Medical benefits to the extent Covered Medical Expenses in a Calendar Year exceed the Combined Annual Deductible and Combined Annual Coinsurance Maximum, up to the Allowed Amount.

 C. Covered Basic Medical Expenses